 Before working as an EMT, individuals must earn certification, which requires completing a formal training program and passing a state exam.
 In New Jersey, schools offer courses that prepare students for two emergency medical technician certification levels, basic and paramedic.
 Applicants to the paramedic program must already have earned EMT-Basic certification.

 Details about two New Jersey colleges offering EMT studies are found here.
 Get information about program duration and typical courses of study.
-Learn helpful facts about each school in the table appearing at the end of this article.
+Learn helpful facts about each school in the table below.

 - At Camden County College, students can enroll in either basic or advanced EMT programs.
 The college is located approximately 45 miles south of downtown Trenton.